Sarthak2597/Sarthak2597/README.md

 ## Hi there 👋

-This is Sarthak Hajirnis from India.
-I have done my M.Sc. in Physics and looking for a PhD position.
+This is Sarthak.

-- 🔭 I’m currently working as a Research Assistant at the Institute of Science, Mumbai.
+- 🔭 I’m currently working as a Graduate Teaching Assistant at the University of Arizona, Tucson, AZ, USA.
 -  👯 I’m looking to start my career in the field of Research, where I can make use of my quantitative skills in disovering patters in the nature.
 -  📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sarthak-hajirnis-5454b3148/), [Github](https://github.com/Sarthak2597/Sarthak2597).